Piping Shell Output to an emacs Buffer

 and am inspired to give it another try.
 I dream of replacing

-long pipelines of sed
+long pipelines of sed and awk invocations with simple elisp, of

 experiencing the best parts of Plan9’s UX, seamlessly redirecting output to

-by the wonderful evil
+by the wonderful evil!

-Sadly, as a dyed-in-the-wool bash
+Sadly, as a dyed-in-the-wool bash user who’s committed more scripting

-fail, the feature I miss most from my dalliances with eshell
+fail, the feature I miss most from my dalliances with eshell is piping command

 output into a buffer.
 With this alias, you can have the best of both worlds.